Capability Theory by Sound Bytes

 Here are some other perspectives on computer security.

 This paper addresses some OS requirements beyond those originally considered in Keykos, but from a capability perspective.

-A significant paper on the excess authority on conventional platforms.
+A significant paper on the excessive authority in conventional platforms.

 A 2012 survey of recent work.